Top Ten Forms of Synesthesia

 11 Kinesthetic Synesthesia

-This extremely rare form of synesthesia is a more complex combination of multiple experiences, driven by multiple stimuli, which enables the individual to visualise relationships between multiple different words, sounds and such.
-This may involve visualising certain interacting shapes while studying music, experiments or equations.
-This is the closest we can get to cognitively visualising complex systems and networks, and accurately predicting the effect of changing variables on the system, including starkly non-trivial relationships.
-This could be applied to something as commonplace as predicting the weather to something as groundbreaking as modelling the onset of cancer.
+This extremely rare form of synesthesia is a more complex combination of multiple experiences, driven by multiple stimuli.
+It enables the individual to visualize relationships between different words, sounds, and other stimuli.
+This may involve visualizing certain interacting shapes while studying music, experiments, or equations.
+This is the closest we can get to cognitively visualizing complex systems and networks, and accurately predicting the effect of changing variables on the system, including starkly non-trivial relationships.
+This could be applied to something as commonplace as predicting the weather or as groundbreaking as modeling the onset of cancer.

 12 Projection Synesthesia